 Even if a recovery center takes time to set up entire treatment plans around their patients, things change.
 Along the way, the treatment center may realize that what they thought would work in the beginning is no longer as effective as it should be.
 A good treatment center will perform drug monitoring throughout the process to make sure a relapse has not occurred.
-If a relapse does occur, the treatment center needs to be willing to re-evaluate and update that patient’s treatment plan.
+If a relapse does occur, the drug rehab center needs to be willing to re-evaluate and update that patient’s treatment plan.
 Relapse is not a sign that the person cannot recover, it is simply an indication that the treatment plan in progress is not working like it is supposed to.
 If a treatment center only sets up an initial treatment plan and never re-evaluates, the patient is not receiving the best care possible.

 How Long is the Treatment Program?

 In order to ensure success, the abuser needs to make sure that the treatment center they want to attend has a program that is long enough for them.
 Of course, the length of time that is needed will vary from person to person.
-This is why it is important to choose a center that will not put a timeframe on your recovery process.
+This is why it is important to choose a center that will not put a time-frame on your recovery process.
 Although science shows that most patients will need at least 90 days of treatment to achieve the results they desire, some may require less or more.
 The length of the treatment program should be dependent on the patient’s progress.
 Staying the correct amount of time at a treatment facility will mean a better outcome.

-Does the Recovery Center Offer Continuing Care?
+Does the Drug Rehab Center Offer Continuing Care?

 In addition to a sufficient length of time in recovery, abusers need to make sure that the treatment center offers care options once they complete their initial program.